mschouler/MAdLib-PyFR/examples/2d-euler-vortex/README.md

   -s, --structured      generates a structured mesh (default: False)
 ```

-The same script can be used to generate both structured and unstructured mesh of any order based on the options passed to it.
+The same script can be used to generate both structured and unstructured meshes of any order based on the options passed to it.
 This can be convenient to generate reference solutions with PyFR but be aware that structured meshes can not be used for anisotropic mesh adaptation.

 ### MAdLIb script